ceford/cefjdemos-data-jdm-user-en/articles/privacy/privacy-setup.md

 This module shows the status of options that site owners should attend
 to:

-- **Published Privacy Policy**: set a Privacy Policy article in the **System - Privacy Consent** plugin.
+- **Published Privacy Policy** set a Privacy Policy article in the **System - Privacy Consent** plugin.
-- **Published Request Form Menu Item**: set a menu item to allow authenticated users to submit requests.
+- **Published Request Form Menu Item** set a menu item to allow authenticated users to submit requests.
-- **Outstanding Urgent Requests**: check for confirmed requests older than the age specified in the component parameters (default 14 days) and alert the site owner of any requests requiring urgent attention.
+- **Outstanding Urgent Requests** check for confirmed requests older than the age specified in the component parameters (default 14 days) and alert the site owner of any requests requiring urgent attention.
-- **Mail Sending Enabled**: the site must be able to send email to process information requests.
+- **Mail Sending Enabled** the site must be able to send email to process information requests.
-- **Database Encryption**: this is relevant where a remote database is used.
+- **Database Encryption** this is relevant where a remote database is used.

 ## Plugin: System - Privacy Consent